Blinkinlabs/ch554_sdcc/examples/usb_device_cdc_i2c/README.txt

 BTW, it contains a program to configure a SI5351 on the bus.
 This example will let you know this protocol more easily.

+And this commandline program can be use as SI5351 HF local oscillator tuner, it can turn your USB-I2C bridge, TCXO and SI5351 into a VFO.

 Protocol is very simple, and I will describe it as follows.
 All response will contains <CR> <LF> for EOT.

 Q for request target clock generator's reference frequency.